-DAS provides the SQL throttling feature.
-You can use SQL throttling to control the amount of database access requests and concurrent SQL statements to ensure service availability.
-This topic describes how to use SQL throttling.
-The SQL throttling feature for ApsaraDB RDS for MySQL is described in this topic.
+Database Autonomy Service (DAS) provides the SQL throttling feature.
+You can use this feature to manage the number of database access requests and the number of concurrent SQL statements to ensure service availability.
+This topic describes how to use SQL throttling in ApsaraDB RDS for MySQL.

-|Sharp rise in concurrent SQL statements||Cache penetration or abnormal calls may result in unexpected rise in concurrent SQL statements.|
+|Sharp rise in the number of concurrent SQL statements of a specific type||Cache penetration or suspicious calls can cause an unexpected rise in the number of concurrent SQL statements.|

 - On the Instance Sessions page, click SQL Throttling.

 Parameter Description SQL Type The type of the SQL statement.
 Valid values: SELECT, UPDATE, and DELETE.
 Max Concurrency The maximum number of concurrent SQL statements.
-The throttling rule is triggered when the number of SQL statements that contain a specific keyword reaches the value specified for this parameter.
-If this parameter is set to 0, all requests that contain the keyword are denied.
-Throttling Duration The duration within which the SQL throttling rule takes effect.
-SQL throttling is used only in emergencies.
-We recommend that you set the throttling duration based on your actual requirements and disable SQL throttling when it is no longer needed.
-SQL Keywords The SQL keyword that requires throttling.
-If you specify multiple keywords, SQL throttling is triggered only when the SQL statements contain all the specified keywords.
-Separate multiple keywords with tildes (~).Note After the SQL throttling rule is created, if the SQL statement submitted by a client contains all the specified keywords, the client receives error 1317.
-The error message is "query execution was interrupted".
+Throttling is triggered when the number of SQL statements that contain specific keywords reaches the maximum value.
+The minimum value of this parameter is 1.
+Throttling Duration The duration during which the SQL throttling rule takes effect.
+SQL throttling is an emergency measure.
+We recommend that you specify the throttling duration based on your business requirements and disable throttling when throttling is no longer needed.
+SQL Keywords The keywords that are used to identify the SQL statements that need to be throttled.
+If you specify multiple keywords, throttling is triggered only if an SQL statement contains all specified keywords.
+Separate multiple keywords with tildes (~).
+The keywords cannot contain only SELECT, UPDATE, or DELETE.
+The keywords are case-sensitive for instances except for the instances of some earlier versions.
+For example, if the statement to be throttled is

 - After the SQL throttling rule is created, you can view the status of the rule in the

-SQL throttling list.
-Note If you want to modify an SQL throttling rule or disable it before the specified throttling duration expires, click Close or Edit in the Actions column.
+list of throttling rules.
+Note If you want to disable or modify a throttling rule before the specified throttling duration expires, click Close or Edit in the Actions column.